Latest Options for Treating Uterine Fibroids - Contents

 Uterine fibroids are common and can cause a range of symptoms.
 Treatment should be individualised on the basis of the symptoms a thorough assessment with modern imaging techniques and careful consideration of your preferences and in particular your desire for a family.

-For further information on the author of this article, Consultant Gynaecologist, Mr Adrian Lower, please click here.
+For further information on the authors of this article, Consultant Gynaecologist, Mr Adrian Lower, please click here, to find out more about Consultant Gynaecologist Mr Pandelis Athanasias, please click here

 The time of a woman’s life when her ovaries stop releasing an egg (ovum) on a monthly cycle, and her periods ceaseFull medical glossary